geom3trik/tuix-book/src/quick_start/custom_widget.md

 ```
 Let's take a moment to break down the pieces of the `Widget` trait.
 There are two associated types, `Ret` and `Data`:

 - The `Ret` associated type is used to specify what should be returned when the widget is built.
 Typically a widget will return its `Entity` id, but a widget could be made up of several sub-widgets, some of which the user may need access to when building.
 In these cases the `Ret` type can be set to a tuple, such as `(Entity, Entity)`.
-For out counte though we'll just return an `Entity`.
+For our counter we'll just return an `Entity`.
 - The `Data` associated type is used by the binding system, which for now we will save for a later section of the guide.
 In the meantime you can set this to `()`.

 The `Widget` trait has a few methods, but only the `on_build()` method is required to be implemented, and must return the `Ret` associated type.
 Usually this will be the entity id of the widget which is passed as an argument to the function.